Robokishan/bypass-cors/README.md

 # bypass-cors

-only for development purpose only do not use this as something bad
+only for development purpose only

 This Bypass-cors-nginx-docker repo. it is reverse proxy for any frontend so that cors for backend can be bypassed